sgost/contentconcepts-data/blog/presenting-data-strategies-and-techniques-to-analyse-data-and-writing-up-your-findings.md

 previewImage: screenshot-2021-04-07-at-8.29.31-am.png
 excerpt: You have collected a lot of data but wondering how to analyse, interpret and present the findings in an interesting and meaningful way.
-Here are some tip that will help you analyse your qualitative data and write it convincingly
+Here are some tips that will help you analyse your qualitative data and write it convincingly
 tags:
   - data